ErrorTzy/writings/notes/Phil_of_Lan/WarrenKillingKripkenstein'sMonster.md

-Aim: Shield every plausible version of dispositionalism from these attacks
+Aim: "Shield *every* plausible version of dispositionalism from these attacks"